30-Second Overview

 Historical Background

-- Architectural Features: Modernist industrial architecture, Baroque building
+- Architectural Features: Modernist industrial architecture, Baroque-style main building

 - Area: 6.6 hectares